How to Build a Polymarket Trading Bot in 2026

 If you want something truly exotic (custom on-chain logic, multi-protocol strategies, or integrations with proprietary data sources), the technical route gives you more flexibility.

 But for 95% of prediction market strategies, describing what you want in plain English gets you there faster and with less risk of bugs.
+You can also compare Polymarket against other venues in our Polymarket vs. Kalshi guide before deciding where to deploy.

 Which Approach Is Right for You?